bobstaypolo/bobstaypolo.github.io/_posts/2026-05-29-what-banks-do.md

 it's a fairly truthful representation, it's just simplified to the point that you cannot usefully reason about many aspects of banks with this level of understanding.
 This may be fine as people often go their whole lives without contemplating what is to follow and only care about the bank's interface which allows them to do certain activities - deposit money for interest, move money, obtain loans etc.

 The above description naturally raises some thoughts:
-1. Something somehow just feels a little impossible about the lendees having to pay back more interest to the bank than money they were given.
+1. Something somehow just feels a little impossible in the long run about the lendees having to pay back more interest to the bank than money they were given.
 2. A lendee will often want to use the money they have been lent by transfering money by bank transfer to someone with a bank account either at the same bank, or another - how does this happen?
 3. How are banknotes brought into and out of circulation and who controls how many are in circulation?